rsdoiel/NativeOberon/README.md

 using floppy diskettes.
 The source code in the main directory is based on the files in 2.3.7 alpha which is in archival format in the directory [v2.3.7](./v2.3.7/)

+I've created a directory calls txt which contains the plain text version of the module files converted using a POSIX port of Miscellaneous.Mod's oberon to dos translation procedures and then some further editing to cleanup extraneous leading and trailing bytes that failed to be converted successfully.